A Far-Reaching Look at Photo And Video Editor

 Identifying Your Goals

-Before diving in to Photo And Video Editor, be sure to pin down your purpose:
+Before getting hands-on to Photo And Video Editor, be sure to clarify your purpose:

 - Style Preference: Do you want a minimalist style, or are you trying different themes?